insure logo

 Ellie Available Now

-Cheapest teen car insurance companies in Oregon
+Cheapest car insurance companies for teen drivers in Oregon

-In Oregon, Country Financial offers the cheapest coverage for drivers ages 16-19, averaging $2,844 per year for full coverage with 100/300/100 limits and $500 deductibles.
+In Oregon, Country Financial offers the lowest rates for drivers ages 16-19, averaging $2,844 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.

 CompanyAverage annual premium